-Top GOP lawmaker in Michigan falsely claims Capitol riots ‘staged,’ dismisses Trump supporters’ role
+Top GOP lawmaker in Michigan falsely claims Capitol riot was ‘staged,’ dismisses Trump supporters’ role

 In the video, Shirkey allowed that Trump supporters were among the mob at the Capitol but played down their involvement: “Some of those Trump folks probably just got caught up in the emotion of it,” he said.

-Shirkey’s comments came during a meeting at a restaurant with leaders of the Hillsdale County Republican Party, a day before the county GOP voted to censure the Senate majority leader while describing him to local media as a “fair-weather RINO” and criticizing him for insufficient opposition to the coronavirus rules of the state’s Democratic governor, among other offenses.
+Shirkey’s comments came during a meeting at a restaurant with leaders of the Hillsdale County Republican Party, a day before the county GOP voted to censure the Senate majority leader while describing him to local media as a “fair-weather RINO” (Republican in name only) and criticizing him for insufficient opposition to the coronavirus rules of the state’s Democratic governor, among other offenses.

 Smith said he did not inform Shirkey that he was being recorded, though he says Shirkey later claimed he realized that he was.

 The lawmaker’s comments on video highlighted divisions within the Republican Party.
 He spoke critically of Trump lawyer Rudolph W. Giuliani’s efforts to overturn the presidential election results: “So unorganized,” he said.
-Discussing the U.S. Capitol riots, Shirkey claimed that Senate Minority Leader Mitch McConnell (R-Ky.) was “part of it” and “wanted to have a mess.”
+Discussing the U.S. Capitol riot, Shirkey claimed that Senate Minority Leader Mitch McConnell (R-Ky.) was “part of it” and “wanted to have a mess.”

+“It was ridiculous.
+It was all staged,” he said at one point.

-Shirkey was also asked at the meeting about Democratic D.C.
-Mayor Muriel E. Bowser’s role in the insurrection.
+Shirkey was then asked if Democratic D.C.
+Mayor Muriel E. Bowser played a role.

-“I think she’s just a puppet,” he responded.
+“I think she’s just a puppet,” he responded, before going on to name McConnell.

-Staff for McConnell did not comment Tuesday.
-McConnell has condemned the “unhinged crowd” that disrupted Congress’s certification of the presidential vote for hours and sent lawmakers into hiding.
+Staffers for McConnell did not comment Tuesday.
+McConnell has condemned the “unhinged crowd” that disrupted Congress’s certification of the presidential vote for hours and sent lawmakers into hiding in a riot that left five people dead.

-Shirkey, who was first elected to the state Senate in 2014, last year resisted pressure from President Donald Trump to interfere with Michigan’s election results, as the former president met with Michigan legislative leaders in Washington and shared Shirkey’s contact information online.
+Shirkey, who was first elected to the state Senate in 2014, last year resisted pressure from Trump to interfere with Michigan’s election results, as the former president met with Michigan legislative leaders in Washington and shared Shirkey’s contact information online.

 “I was an enthusiastic supporter until he did that, then I got a little pissed off,” Shirkey said in the restaurant video, recounting how Trump released his phone number.

-Shirkey affirmed in the fall that Joe Biden was the president-elect amid rampant false claims of a stolen election, and dismissed efforts to give Trump Michigan’s electoral votes.
+Shirkey affirmed in the fall that Joe Biden was the president-elect amid rampant false claims of a stolen election and dismissed efforts to give Trump Michigan’s electoral votes.
 “Michigan’s Democratic slate of electors should be able to proceed with their duty,” he said in a statement as the state’s electoral college vote approached in December.

-But in his recent conversation with the Hillsdale County GOP Shirkey expressed a belief in other baseless theories, echoing those on the right who have claimed despite copious evidence that antifa or other left-wing actors were behind the Capitol attack.
+But in his recent conversation with the Hillsdale County GOP, Shirkey expressed a belief in other baseless theories, echoing those on the right who have claimed despite copious evidence that antifa or other left-wing actors were behind the Capitol attack.
 His comments on the riots begin when someone asks him about “the D.C. thing.”

 “That wasn’t Trump people,” Shirkey says, shaking his head as Smith films from across the table.